 Not the one starring Ashton Kutcher, yet the one with Michael Fassbender playing the famous Apple prime supporter.
 Coordinated by Danny Boyle and composed by Aaron Sorkin (who additionally composed The Social Network), Steve Jobs is an alternate kind of a biopic.
 It contains only 3 arrangements, all depicting a critical point in Jobs’ life.
 The motion picture includes splendid performances by Fassbender and Kate Winslet.

 Why watch it?
-In spite of the fact that it was not as critically acclaimed as the studio trusted it would be, it’s as yet the best Steve Jobs biopic there is.
-On the off chance that you don’t have the opportunity to peruse Walter Isaacson splendid Steve Jobs’ history, watch this motion picture.
+Even though it was not as critically acclaimed as the studio trusted it would be, it’s as yet the best Steve Jobs biopic there is.
+On the off chance that you don’t have the opportunity to peruse Walter Isaacson’s splendid Steve Jobs’ history, watch this motion picture.

 Best Scene in the Movie: Steve Jobs defies John Sculley, the individual liable for getting him terminated from the company he helped to establish.

 Need to ace the specialty of marketing or selling pretty much any item?
 Then Thank You for Smoking is the motion picture you have to watch.
 The plot of the motion picture rotates around the machinations of Big Tobacco’s main representative, Nick Naylor, who safeguards the cigarette industry in challenging circumstances.

 Why watch it?
 Selling is a basic part of entrepreneurship and this motion picture instructs you that it’s conceivable to sell anything as long as you have information and influence to charm your crowd.

 Best Scene in the Movie: Nick Naylor (Aaron Eckhart) flaunts his spin abilities on Joan Lunden’s television show.

 The Pursuit of Happyness